 3. Lindoso, Peneda-Gerês National Park

 I was thrilled to see Fajã dos Cubres in the finals for the Seaside Village category.
 I discovered this seriously remote and utterly beautiful village on the best walk that Dori and I did in São Jorge.
-It’s where I dream of spending a few days with nothing but a book, walking shoes and a swimming costume.
-Well, besides some bread, wine and cheese perhaps.
+It’s where I dream of spending a few days with nothing but a book, walking gear and a swimming costume.
+Well, besides some bread and cheese perhaps.
 And my camera.

-Apart from a cute cottage on AirBnB, it seems the closest accommodation is 3 km away in Fajã da Caldeirade Santo Cristo, which has a volcanic lake with calm water that’s perfect for swimming.
+The closest accommodation is 2.3 km away in Fajã da Caldeirade Santo Cristo, which has a volcanic lake with calm water that’s perfect for swimming.

 5. Curral das Freiras, Madeira Island